oonid/oo.or.id/content/contents/install-moodle.md

         }
 ```

-DONE (for now)! "simple" Moodle installation.
+DONE (for now)!
+A "simple" Moodle installation.

 Yes, it's quite fun to explore Moodle (and PHP) again.. :speak_no_evil:

 PS.

-note regarding KVM, the DHCP service for guest operating system needs package `dnsmasq` installed on host.
+Note regarding KVM, the DHCP service for the guest operating system needs the package `dnsmasq` installed on the host.

-note regarding debconf, if you got warning regarding `debconf: unable to initialize frontend: Dialog`, you can switch the setting into `debconf/frontend: Noninteractive` [^9].
+Note regarding debconf, if you encounter a warning regarding `debconf: unable to initialize frontend: Dialog`, you can switch the setting to `debconf/frontend: Noninteractive` [^9].

 ```
 $ sudo debconf-show debconf
   debconf/priority: high